Skip to main content

 JavaScript

-Note that package.json files are only for Nodejs/Express Repls (they do not work in HTML/CSS/JS Repls).
-A package.json file contains more information about the project, but also lists the dependencies.
-As an example, here is the package.json file you can include in a Nodejs/Express template:
+The package.json files are only for Node.js/Express Repls (they do not apply to HTML/CSS/JS Repls).
+A package.json file contains project information and lists its dependencies.
+For example:

 {